1 person is dead after a shooting during protests in downtown Portland

 "If anyone can provide information about this case, I ask them to please reach out to our detectives.
 This violence is completely unacceptable and we are working diligently to find and apprehend the individual or individuals responsible."

-CNN's Holly Yan, Chuck Johnston, Jon Passantino and Josh Campbell contributed to this report.
+CNN's Holly Yan, Amanda Jackson, Chuck Johnston, Jon Passantino and Josh Campbell contributed to this report.